hove-io/navitia_sdk_docs/docs/traffic/ios/index.md

 ### Alert subscription

-To enable the alert subscription feature the following instructions are required:
+To enable the alert subscription feature, the following instructions are required:
 - Add the [environment configuration](../../getting_started/#traffic-features)
 - Pass the [Kronos API credentials](#traffic-alert-subscription-credentials) to the initialization method
 - Set the firebase token `Traffic.shared.firebaseToken = "token"` once received from the Firebase API at runtime